hobo1618/open-sat/src/pages/resources.md

 :::warning
-Something a little whacky appears to have happened when I downloaded the math questions, so some of the formulas come out as phrases.
+Something a little wacky appears to have happened when I downloaded the math questions, so some of the formulas come out as phrases.
 Deal with it :)
 :::